Siamese Natural Language Tracker: Tracking by Natural Language Descriptions with Siamese Trackers: Experiments

+We use the average of the word embeddings as the sentence embedding with HGLMM~\cite{burns2019language} and GLOVE~\cite{pennington2014glove} in additional to a pretrained BERT sentence encoding model~\cite{devlin2018bert} in our ablation studies.
+Additionally, we fine-tune a BERT sentence embedding model~\cite{devlin2018bert} to achieve the state-of-the-art tracking performance.

-We train our proposed NL-RPN together with SiamRPN using a TensorFlow 2.0 implementation on 4 Nvidia Titan V GPUs with Adagrad~\cite{duchi2011adaptive} optimizer and an initial learning rate at 0.001.
-We decay the learning rate after 5 epochs to 0.0005 and continued training for another 5 epochs.
-Batch size is set to 16 per GPU for a total of 64 triplets of $Z_{t_i}$, $X_{t_j}$, and $Q$ per batch.
-Gradients are averaged over each batch, while the gradients for NL-RPN are omitted if $Q$ is not present.
-The proposed model takes about 2 days to converge using the loss described in Sec.~\ref{sec-loss}.
+\textbf{Learning Rates and Convergence:} We train our proposed SNL-RPN using a PyTorch implementation on GPUs with an Adagrad~\cite{duchi2011adaptive} optimizer and an initial learning rate of 0.001.
+We decay the learning rate after 5 epochs to 0.0005 and continue the training for another 5 epochs.
+Batch size is set to 256/64 triplets of $Z$, $Q$, and $X$ per GPU.
+Gradients are averaged over each batch, while the gradients for the NL Head in SNL-RPN are omitted if $Q$ is not present.
+Under these settings, the training process takes 5 hours to converge on 16 GPUs using the loss described in Sec.~\ref{sec-loss}.